ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

             text=True,
         )

 This :meth:`start<.LauncherProtocol.start>` method selects an available port using :func:`.find_free_ports`.
-It then starts the server as a subprocess.
+It then starts the server as a sub-process.
 Note that here, we are simply discarding the server output and error.
 In a real launcher, we should give the option to redirect it e.g. to a file.
 We also keep track of the URL and port on which the server should be accessible, in the ``_url`` attribute.

 Next, we need to implement a way of stopping the process: